 The manufacturing industry has deep historical roots that run throughout New Jersey.
 In fact, while it is known as the Garden State, New Jersey is actually home to what was the first planned industrial city in America: Paterson.
 As such, the state played a key role in the start of the American Industrial Revolution, and to this day, manufacturing is still a vital part of New Jersey’s economic prowess.

 Home to more than 9,000 manufacturing businesses, including some 2,000 more when considering its STEM and engineering firms, New Jersey’s manufacturing industry employs nearly 340,000 residents, according to data from the New Jersey Manufacturing Extension Program (NJMEP).
 Additionally, in 2021, the industry contributed $54.4 billion, or nearly 10%, to the state’s GDP.
-However, while manufacturers in New Jersey were deemed essential businesses at the start of the pandemic two years ago, they were not immune to the challenges brought on and amplified by COVID-19.

 “Collaboration and participation will be essential for any business looking to grow [in 2022],” says John Kennedy, CEO of NJMEP.
-“As supply chain disruptions, cyberthreats, workforce shortages, and financial pressures remain, only the strategic, productive and efficient will thrive.”
+“As supply chain disruptions, cyberthreats, workforce shortages,

 Supply Chain